Green Curry Chicken

 Add the strained chicken stock and the coconut water.
 Stir until smooth and all the lumps have gone.

-Add the chicken, bring to a boil for 3 minutes.
+Bring the chicken to a boil for 3 minutes.
 Add the lemon and kaffir lime leaves.
-Cover and leave on a simmer for a few minutes allowing to incorporate all the flavour.
+Cover and set aside for a few minutes to allow the flavours to blend.
 Serve with boiled rice and an onion salad.

-Curry Patta/leaves are a good substitute for Kaffir Lime leaves.
+Curry leaves are a good substitute for Kaffir lime leaves.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.

 The Art of Parsi Cooking; reviving an ancient cuisine was published in 2016 by Austin Macauley and continues to be available through amazon book depot book depository and from the publishers.